 The Director of Graduate Studies (DGS) has overall responsibility for administering the graduate program.
-Currently, the DGS is John Johnson.
+Currently, the DGS is Charlie Conroy.

 Serving as an important connection between GSAS and academic programs, the Directors of Graduate Studies (DGS) plays a critical role in helping GSAS students navigate the resources available to help them thrive in graduate school.
 The DGS serves in some capacity on the Admissions Committee each year, chairs the Committee of Academic Studies (CAS) and makes certain that all graduate students are on track towards accomplishing their education and research goals and PhD thesis.
 The DGS regularly reports at the faculty meetings on issues of importance discussed by the CAS.
 The DGS is the first point of contact between the Dean and Associate Deans of Students at GSAS.

 The DGS chairs the standing Committee on Academic Studies (CAS), which monitors the academic progress of all graduate students.
 The CAS is normally composed of the DGS, the department chair, four members of the teaching and research staff, and two graduate students.
-Current members of the CAS are: Lars Hernquist, Mercedes Lopez-Morales, Karin Oberg, Charlie Conroy, Avi Loeb, John Lewis and Ashley Villar.
+Current members of the CAS are: John Johnson, Lars Hernquist, Mercedes Lopez-Morales, Karin Oberg, Charlie Conroy, Avi Loeb, Amber Medina and Ashley Villar.

 The purpose of the CAS is to ensure that students receive adequate guidance at various stages of their graduate study, to see that uniform academic standards are applied, and to define the professional qualifications expected by the department for advanced degrees in astronomy and astrophysics.
 At regular intervals the CAS reviews the progress of each graduate student.
 It also reviews and approves study plans, arranges the astrophysical inventory and oral exam, and appoints and maintains contact with a students advisory and exam committees.